Ralser-lab/Proteomic-drug-discovery/logs/README.md

-Output folder for logfiles produced during running code with ../scriptrunner.sh.
+Output folder for logging while executing code with ../scriptrunner.sh.